 On a journey across the world Natasha Illum Berg, a Swedish writer, conservationist and ethical buffalo hunter, retraces the footsteps of Bengt Berg, the pioneering wildlife photographer, writer, explorer and filmmaker – a visionary who took great risks for animals a century ago – a grandfather she never met.

-Produced by Original Godal Productions; Skypaths is a four-part mini documentary series directed by award-winning filmmaker Kire Godal following Natasha Illum Berg who has lived in East Africa for over 20 years.
+Produced by Original Godal Productions; Skypaths is a four-part mini documentary series directed by award-winning filmmaker Kire Godal following Natasha Illum Berg.
+Both Kire and Natasha have lived and worked in conservation in Africa for over twenty years.

 Natasha grew up on her family’s wildlife estate Eriksberg in Sweden, now one of Northern Europe’s largest protected wildlife reserves under UNESCO, started by her illustrious naturalist, writer, filmmaker, grandfather Bengt Berg – who in his lifetime saved 4 species of birds, made natural history discoveries, wrote dozens of nature books and was the first to film and photograph many wildlife species around the world.

 Natasha follows four of his most important exploratory expeditions; from common cranes leaving Sweden and arriving to their southern most migration point in Africa, to shoebills in remote African swamps, and bearded vultures in the Himalayas – the sky paths all lead to the ground, where African elephant, and Indian rhino struggle for survival.